ncusato/analytics-ai/wingmate/2-build-apex-wingmate/build-apex-wingmate.md

 	![Header Compartment Example](./images/header-compartment.png "")

 	>**Note:** If the response says not authorized, navigate back to the credentials and select the correct credentials.
+This might require going back to Task 3 and creating a separate Web Credential for API, distinct from the GenAI service.
+Additionally, manage resource permissions are necessary for utilizing the API.

 	![Example Not Authorized Error](./images/not-authorized.png "")